DustCar/Unreal-Gaming-Programming-Notes/README.md

   Simple (maybe naive) way:
   1. Within your move function, Create an `FVector` variable that holds a zero vector.
   2. Use `Value.Get<FVector2D>()` and a dot operator to grab the X (A and D) or Y (W and S) input action value.
-  3. Assign the value to whatever direction you need the pawn to go to the variable you made on step 1. i.e. VectorVariable.X = step 2 var -> moves in X direction
+  3. Assign the value to whatever direction you need the pawn to go to the variable you made on step 1. i.e. VectorVariable.X = `Value.Get<FVector2D>()` -> moves in X direction
   4. Use `AddActorLocalOffset()` and pass the vector variable in to move each tick. *Note: use local offset to move in the direction of the pawn and not with the world axis.*

   Using the above method creates very slow, and inconsistent, movement since the amount of movement is set with the value of the input action (1.0) and is based on framerate.